Casey-00/Slacktable/docs/airtable-setup.md

    ```
 4. Copy this Base ID (it starts with `app`)

-**Note**: Your Base ID is already configured in the app as `app8JlYvQ0jwjT5dD`.
-If your base has a different ID, you'll need to update the environment variable.
+**Note**: You'll need to set your Base ID in the environment variables when deploying.

 ## Step 4: Create an API Token